mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

     This project is not official by mojang and does not relate to it.

-    class AbstractEntity extends mcpython.common.event.Registry.IRegistryContent
+    class AbstractEntity extends  mcpython.common.event.api.IRegistryContent,  ICapabilityContainer,  IBufferSerializeAble,  ABC,

-        Dummy class for every entity,
+        Base class for every entity in the game
-        only used by the player at the moment (as no more entities are implemented) feel free to use, general functions for cross-mod work
+        MUST be implemented by all entities scheduled to be used with the EntityManager system Allows capability injects & lookups via the capability API DO NOT CHANGE STUFF AT THE FILE HEAD BY SUBCLASSES.
+IT WILL BREAK THE UNDERLYING STUFF Capabilities are auto-saved and this behaviour cannot be disabled currently.

+        variable CAPABILITY_CONTAINER_NAME

         variable TYPE

         variable SUMMON_ABLE - if the entity can be used in /summom-command

         static
-        function create_new(cls, position, *args, **kwargs)
+        function create_new(cls, position, *args, dimension=None, **kwargs)

-            creates an new entity and set up it correctly for later use
+            Creates a new entity and set up it correctly for later use
             :param position: the position to create at
             :param args: args to send to the constructor
+            :param dimension: the dimension to spawn in
             :param kwargs: kwargs to send to the constructor
             :return: the created entity
-            todo: make added to world
-            for moder: use this rather than raw constructor as it is the more "safe" way of doing it
+            for moder: use this rather than raw constructor as it is the more "safe" way of doing it Does not spawn the entity in the real dimension

+            variable entity

+            variable entity.position

         static
         function init_renderers(cls)

+            Use this to create your entity renderers Invoked only on client

         function __init__(self, dimension=None)

-            creates an new entity for the world for moder: you SHOULD implement an custom constructor which set the bellow values to an "good" value
+            Creates a new entity for the world for moder: you SHOULD implement a custom constructor which set the bellow values to "good" values For creating entities, use create_new() - it is far more saver and does some internal stuff

             variable self.dimension

+            variable self.unsafe_position - todo: move to nbt

+            variable self.rotation - todo: move to nbt

+            variable self.hearts - todo: move to nbt

+            variable self.chunk

+            variable self.uuid

             variable self.entity_height